 A. Individual Asset Valuation

-- Ensures each asset is valued based on its specific conditions, age, and market trends.
+- Each asset is assessed based on its unique characteristics, age, condition, and market dynamics.

 B. Precise Liability Assessment